WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Yini-He/Weekly-Meetings.md

 #### Who did you help this week?

 * Give some suggestions and discuss possible cooperation with YY about mental health and the bowel problem
-* atteneded to  AJ's talk and gave him some advice on his research
+* Attended AJ's talk and gave him some advice on his research

 #### Who helped you this week?

 * AJ introduced his supervisor and friends in Cambridge to us
 * HY helped us to check ABCD github
 * CH gave me hand on some python problems

+KW: That's awesome!

 #### What did you achieve?

 * worked for ABCD project
-* disposal p-factor data
+* organise p-factor data
-* shared interesting papers in the ‘brains’ group frequently
+* shared interesting papers in the 'brains' group frequently
 * attended in Cambridge psychiatry talk
 * made a in-depth conversations with friends in Cambridge
 * wrote two notebooks about 'the British Museum'

+KW: So fascinating!
+Very cool to hear about your learnings from the British Museum

 #### What did you struggle with?

 * deep thinking about every problems，improving presentation skills with logical thinking
+  * KW: Super happy to give you feedback and suggestions on this!
+  * Lets find some opportunities for you to give a talk and practice!

 #### What would you like to work on next week?

 * year-end summary and new year planing！

 #### Where do you need help from Kirstie?

-* Thank Kirstie for everthing you did for me.Please gave me more suggestions and let's make happy and meaningful memories in Turing together.
+* Thank Kirstie for everthing you did for me.
+  Please gave me more suggestions and let's make happy and meaningful memories in Turing together.

 _________